-Man charged in mother of 3’s overdose death: ‘I feel bad… but we’re addicts’
+Man charged in mother’s overdose death: ‘I feel bad, but we were addicts’

 "I've been on dope off and on for 20 years,” said Laney.
 “I hate it, but I go back to it.
 I don't know why."

-It's how he met Samantha Rigdon, a New Kent mother of three who died in January 2019 from a narcotics overdose.
+It's how he met Samantha Rigdon, a New Kent mother who died in January 2019 from a narcotics overdose.
 New Kent authorities say the 43-year-old was Rigdon’s supplier.

 “Following a number of social media leads to be honest with you, we were able to zone in on an individual we believe to be the person who provided the narcotics,” said Sheriff Joe McLaughlin.